Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Introduction

-\revise{ We believe that an efficient serverless inference platform should provide four desirable properties.
+We believe that an efficient serverless inference platform should provide four desirable properties.
 First, it should enable \emph {pay-per-GPU-use billing} for users, with charges incurred only when the functions are invoked and running on GPUs.
-Second, the platform should achieve optimal GPU utilization by means of efficient \emph{GPU sharing} for concurrent inference functions, minimizing resource provisioning costs for cloud providers.
-Third, the platform should be aware of the user-specified latency SLOs and strive to meet them for all inference requests, if possible.
-Lastly, the platform should achieve the aforementioned three properties without detailed knowledge about inference models due to business-critical confidentiality reasons.
-We notice that there have been a number of relevant systems~\cite{choi_memory_nodate,huang_swapadvisor_2020,rhu_vdnn_2016,yu_salus_nodate,yang_infless_2022,shen_nexus_2019,romero_infaas_nodate,deepplan_2023, gujarati_serving_2020}, none of which however provide all these properties.
-They often suffer from cost inefficiency, SLO violations, or require model-specific knowledge (more discussion in \S\ref{sec:background-limitations} and \S\ref{sec:discuss}). }
+Second, the platform should achieve optimal GPU utilization through efficient \emph{GPU sharing} for concurrent inference functions, minimizing resource provisioning costs for cloud providers.
+Third, the platform should be aware of the user-specified \emph{latency SLOs} and strive to meet them for all inference requests, if feasible.
+Lastly, the platform should achieve the aforementioned three properties \emph{without requiring detailed knowledge about inference models} due to intellectual property and business-critical confidentiality reasons.
+We notice that there have been several relevant systems developed in recent years~\cite{choi_memory_nodate,huang_swapadvisor_2020,rhu_vdnn_2016,yu_salus_nodate,yang_infless_2022,shen_nexus_2019,romero_infaas_nodate,deepplan_2023, gujarati_serving_2020}, none of which, however, provide all of these properties for serverless inference.
+They often suffer from cost inefficiency, SLO violations, or necessitate model-specific knowledge (see \S\ref{sec:background-limitations} and \S\ref{sec:discuss}).